thaumazo/StorytellerAlly/README.md

 # LearningAllyPrompt
-Nick Woolsey's Learning Ally Prompt for self-directed learning / heutagogy.
+Learning Ally Prompt for self-directed learning / heutagogy.

 **AI, Be Our Heutagogy Ally**
 Prompting AI to be a pillar of self- and group-directed learning